Sithuss/affable-bean/README.md

 in mysql database drop datebase [your db] and createdatabase [yourdb].

-In the project application properties, set spring.jpa.hibernate.ddl-auto=create.
+In the project application properties, set spring.jpa.hibernate.ddl-auto=create AND run the app.

 Then, in mysql database use [yourdb] and add the following script: